Meetings

 |---|---|

-| Structure | Define headings, prompts, and fields that the generator fills from transcript and OCR-derived text. |
+| Structure | Define headings, prompts, and fields that the generator fills from transcript text and any optional screen context available in your build. |

 | Storage | Preferences are stored locally; they are private to your device and account. |